 In October 2020, following his PMF Fellowship, Manav published Cardiovascular disease recurrence and long-term mortality in a tri-ethnic British cohort at BMJ Heart.

 If you would like to contact Manav about his research, email: email@example.com

 Francisca Roman has lectured in the Department of Psychology, Universidad de La Frontera, Temuco Chile, since 2002.
 She is interested in the influences of social contexts on young people's drinking patterns.
 She recently finished her PhD in Epidemiology and Public Health, University College London where she examined the role of school socioeconomic environment in adolescent drinking patterns in relation to parental and peer factors.

-Her project as a Prince Mahidol Fellow for 2017-2018 is aimed at examining area-level deprivation influences on alcohol use in young people in Chile.
-Using nationally representative cross-sectional data on substance use, she is examining whether young people’s drinking patterns cluster within areas of residence and whether drinking patterns are related to area-level deprivation.
+Her project as a Prince Mahidol Fellow for 2018-2019 aimed at examining area-level deprivation influences on alcohol use in young people in Chile.
+Using nationally representative cross-sectional data on substance use, she examined whether young people’s drinking patterns cluster within areas of residence and whether drinking patterns are related to area-level deprivation.